Soham murders: Funerals

+A service for the children was held at Ely Cathedral on 30 August 2002.

 The funeral services for Wells and Chapman were held on consecutive days in September 2002.
-Both services were held at St Andrew's parish church and officiated by Tim Alban Jones, and the girls are buried in graves next to each other in Soham's Fordham Road Cemetery, following ceremonies attended by only family and close friends.
+Both services took place at St Andrew's parish church and were officiated by Tim Alban Jones.
+The girls were buried in adjacent graves in Soham's Fordham Road Cemetery, following ceremonies attended only by family members and close friends.
 At the request of both families, the media refrained from reporting on either service.

 Police investigation

 In the weeks following the disappearances, Huntley reluctantly granted several television interviews to media outlets such as Sky News and the regional BBC News programme, BBC Look East, speaking of the general shock in the local community and his dismay at being the last person to see the children alive.

 By the second week of the children's disappearance, Huntley had become an unofficial spokesman for the community of Soham.
 His explanation for this was that he wanted to convey to the media the frustration and despair the community was feeling.
 In one interview with Sky News correspondent Jeremy Thompson during the second week of the search, he claimed to be holding on to a "glimmer of hope" the children would be found safe and well, and that he had last seen the girls walking in the direction of a local library.

 Carr was also interviewed by the press during the second week of the search for the children.
 In this live interview, Carr corroborated Huntley's claims to have conversed with the children on their doorstep as she had been bathing before both girls had walked away from their doorstep, adding: "I only wish we had asked them where they were going ... if only we knew then what we know now.
 Then we could have stopped them, or done something about it."